ummamedia/ENGR489_2015_JarrodBakker/README.md

 The following Python module is required for interface.py to format table outputs: prettytable.
 Just use '$ sudo pip install prettytable' to install.

 For testing the application, Scapy was used.
 Iperf was the first choice, however it does allow the user to specify the client port.
 Scapy allows the user to change the both the client and host port.
 As the functionality of Scapy is packaged in Python libraries, test scripts can be made with ease.
 Scapy 2.3.1 was used for testing.
-To install Scapy run the following command '$ sudo apt-get install python-scapy'
+To install Scapy run the following command '$ sudo apt-get install python-scapy'.
+The module 'netifaces' was used to get the details of a machine's interfaces and IP addresses.
+To install netifaces run the following command '$ sudo pip install netifaces'.

 ##Commands for checking versions
 Check Mininet version: